| -------- Original Message --------

 blame anyone who has been DIRECTLY affected by this for coming

+forward.
 Tommy Shelton was my pastor for many years at the Ezra Church

 of God in West Frankfort, IL.
 I began attending with my mother,